 The fourth graders at St. John Paul II Catholic School gathered for their celebratory Assembly at the end of the Pet Responsibility Program.
 They were joined by three very special guests – the PRC mascot, Speuter, Dr. Meghan Buchanan, a local veterinarian and principal of Moore Pet Mobility, and Animal Services Deputy Johnathan McKenzie from the Moore County Sheriff’s Office.

-Dr. Buchanan talked with the students about her background and explained the lengthy process it takes to become a veterinarian.
-After taking some questions, Dr. Buchanan performed a “mock” exam on therapy dog, Bonnie.
+Dr. Buchanan talked with the students about her background and explained what it takes to become a veterinarian.
+After taking some questions, Dr. Buchanan performed a “mock” exam on therapy dog, Bonnie Hartlove.
 She was very good at making Bonnie feel comfortable with her medical equipment and the exam in general.
 Dr. Buchanan took her time with Bonnie, while explaining to the students how important it is for the dog or cat to feel comfortable with the exam.
 She also told the students that veterinarians rely on the pets’ owners to describe any symptoms that the animal may be showing to help them better diagnose the condition.
 Always being aware of what might be bothering our pets is another way of showing our love for them and all the joy they bring to our lives.